-The Brain Resource Center offers effective concussion diagnosis and Traumatic Brain Injury (TBI) Treatment.
+The Brain Resource Center offers effective concussion diagnosis and Traumatic Brain Injury (TBI) Concussion Treatment.
 We offer a comprehensive approach including a combination of neurofeedback, biofeedback, cognitive coaching, and behavioral therapy.
 We also offer a thorough diagnostic package, consisting of a complete qEEG brain mapping, a cognitive skills assessment, and a neuropsychological evaluation.
-An effective concussion diagnosis is vital to treat Traumatic Brain Injury (TBI).
+An effective diagnosis is vital to your concussion treatment.
 You deserve to have a personalized brain injury treatment program dedicated to you.

 At our clinic, we offer Brain Injury Treatment, Concussion Diagnosis, Concussion Treatment and Post Concussion Syndrome Treatment through the use of Neurofeedback, Quantitative EEG (qEEG), Cognitive Behavioral Therapy (CBT) and Neuromodulation techniques to improve brain function.
 If you are hesitant to medicate yourself or your child, or if the medication you are currently taking does not seem to be achieving the results you hoped for, you should know that our brain injury treatment programs have proven to be successful for this disorder.